brightdigit/ContributeWordPress/Content/tutorials/swift-package-manifest-file.md

 `touch FileName.swift`.
 To compile the package you can simply type in the terminal: `swift build`.

-As a matter of factor you don\'t even need a Mac.
-[In the next article, we\'ll talk about some ways to automate and verify your build with CI and git hook integration.](https://learningswift.brightdigit.com/swift-package-continuous-integration-guide/)
+As a matter of factor you don't even need a Mac.
+[In the next article, we'll talk about some ways to automate and verify your build with CI and git hook integration.](https://learningswift.brightdigit.com/swift-package-continuous-integration-guide/)